 The most recent Ofsted inspection (5 and 6 November 2024) graded the school Good across all judgement areas, including quality of education and leadership and management.
 It also describes pupils as happy and safe, with parents highlighting a strong community feel.

 As with most Norfolk primaries, admissions are coordinated through the local authority and are typically shaped by oversubscription criteria rather than a single simple catchment line.
-If you are applying for September 2026, use your home address to assess how your application is likely to be prioritised under Norfolk’s published rules.
+Families should use their home address and Norfolk's current published rules to assess how their application is likely to be prioritised for the relevant entry year.

 In the latest admissions snapshot provided for Reception entry, the school is listed as oversubscribed, with 7 applications for 3 offers.
 Numbers are small, so demand can swing year to year.